joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/using-the-drmauthenticateevent-class.md

 <td headers="d17e36520 "><p>authenticationType</p></td>
 <td headers="d17e36523 "><p>Indicates
-whether the supplied credentials are for authenticating against Adobe Access (“drm”) or a proxy server (“proxy”).
+whether the supplied credentials are for authenticating against Adobe Access ("drm") or a proxy server ("proxy").
 For example, the "proxy" option allows the application to authenticate against a proxy server if necessary before the user can access the Internet.
 Unless anonymous authentication is used, after the proxy authentication, the user must